hmrc/api-platform-outbound-soap/README.md

 # api-platform-outbound-soap

 This service allows other HMRC services to send messages to external SOAP web services.
 It has a retry mechanism whereby if the
-CCN2 SOAP service doesn't return a 2xx response, the request will be retried every 60 seconds for 5 minutes by default.
+CCN2 SOAP service doesn't return a 2xx response, the request will be retried every 60 seconds for 5 minutes by default assuming that the `retry.enabled` property in `application.conf` is set to `true`.
 The total duration and the interval are both configurable.
+The retry logic works as follows:
+Initial request to CCN2 results in a 2xx response -> message goes into a sent state.
+Initial request to CCN2 results in a non 2xx response -> message goes into a retrying state.
+Subsequent request to CCN2 results in a non 2xx response and inside retry duration -> message retried.
+Subsequent request to CCN2 results in a 2xx response and inside retry duration -> message goes into a sent state.
+Subsequent request to CCN2 results in a non 2xx response and outside retry duration -> message goes into failed state.

 ## `POST /message`
 Send a SOAP message for the given operation